Road Trip

 The Season of Giving

-“Tis better to give than to receive” is easy to believe in when the kids are so happy.
+“Tis better to give than to receive” is easy to believe in when the kids are happy.

 “We must all face the choice between what is right and what is easy.”
-The Harry Potter series shares a lot of universal truths.
+(The Harry Potter series shares a lot of universal truths).

 I don’t want to gift like a hack.
 Bah humbug to the safe/generic present.
-This year, like every year I remind myself that the non-Santa side of this holiday is about the birth of Jesus.
-We share gifts in recognition for the gift we (Christians) were given by the birth of God’s son, and since nothing I can buy in a store is going to top the gift of life, my gift giving should simply strive to reflect the love I feel for those receiving (even if they aren’t jumping up and down with joy).
+This year, like every year I remind myself that the non-Santa side of the holiday is about the birth of Jesus.
+We share gifts in recognition for the gift we (Christians) were given by the birth of God’s son, and since nothing I can buy in a store is going to top the gift of life, my giving should simply strive to reflect the love I feel for those receiving (even if they aren’t jumping up and down with joy).

 Fireflies